Getting a Mortgage with 3 or 4 People

 The Benefits of a Multi-Person Mortgage

-A multi-person mortgage eases the burden of the current market and once again makes affording a property more realistic for some people.
+A multi-person mortgage eases the burden of the current property market, and once again makes affording a property more realistic for some people.

 The Drawbacks of a Multi-Person Mortgage